 With the use of medical marijuana, the deficiency with our natural cannabinoids will be replaced by the cannabinoids of marijuana.
 Medical marijuana can regulate our digestive system by reducing the rate food moves through our gastrointestinal tract while decreasing abdominal cramping.
 Marijuana can also help with mental symptoms people experience while having IBS.

 Without an accurate cure for irritable bowel syndrome, all we can do is to find different ways to relieve its symptoms.
-How medical cannabis can be used in treating various illnesses is such a groundbreaking discovery in the medical field in this generation.
-Despite having arguments on legalizing marijuana for medical purposes, there are still many researchers that pursue on proving how cannabis help in treating diseases.
+How medical marijuana can be used in treating various illnesses is such a groundbreaking discovery in the medical field in this generation.
+Despite having arguments on legalizing marijuana for medical purposes, there are still many researchers that pursue on proving how marijuana help in treating diseases.
 Anyone can suffer from an illness, all we need to do is to find a way to prevent it.
 With proper guidance and a healthy diet, one can achieve a healthier life.